bteehub/AltradyNotifier/README.md

 ## Compile on your own
-If you don't want to download the compiled binaries you can compile them by your own using [Microsoft .NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) SDK
+If you don't want to download the compiled binaries you can compile them by your own using [Microsoft .NET SDK 5.0.x](https://dotnet.microsoft.com/download/dotnet/5.0).

 ## Configuration
 The program is configured by the *AltradyNotifier.json* file in the main binary directory.
 Edit it with a simple text editor: